alexisbellido/dockerize-django/README.rst

 - *update_index* runs Haystack's update_index and accepts an optional second parameter used as --age.
 See Haystack's help for more details.
 - *shell* runs Django shell.
 - *setenv* does nothing after activating the virtual the Python environment, useful when run from inside the container, see notes about running Django commands below.
-- *collectstatic* runs Django's collectstatic.
+- *collectstatic* runs Django's collectstatic without including admin files.
+- *collectstatic-all* runs Django's collectstatic including admin files.
+- *building* does nothing; it's only used when building the Docker image.

 If you pass any parameter not considered by the entrypoint script, it will be just executed with exec "$@".

-Note that the environment variable PROJECT_NAME has to match with the name used for the project directory (*django-project* in the examples listed here) to follow the directory structure created by Django's django-admin startproject.
+Note that the environment variable PROJECT_NAME has to match with the name used inside the main project directory (*django-project* in the examples listed here) to follow the directory structure created by Django's django-admin startproject.

 Run a Django development server passing the parameter *development*: